wgx/blog.willgrant.org/_posts/2022-10-24-how-to-get-your-first-job-in-ux.markdown

 I often advise more senior designers to avoid these tests and decline when asked to do them.
 They’re unnecessary - a hiring manager should be able to look at a seasoned designer’s portfolio of work, and with a couple of interviews, establish if they are a good fit or not.
 The time spent doing these tests could be better used applying to more jobs with companies that _don’t_ ask for a take home test.

-However, if you’re just starting out, I’m afraid you’ll need to accept these "take home" tests.
+However, if you’re just starting out, I’m afraid you may decide you need to accept these "take home" tests.
 I’d advise not spending too much time on polishing them - when interviewing I care more about the **thought process** the designer went through rather than seeing a shiny finished product.
 It’s not a dribbble piece, it’s a story of how your design process works.

 Usually you’ll be asked to spend a few hours on these tasks, and present them back to the hiring panel.
 Remember what you’re trying to demonstrate: **interest**, **experience**, **methodology** and **commercial** **awareness**.
 Cover all these points when presenting your work back to the interviewers.

 ## 5. Conclusion

 It’s hard, but it’s possible.
-You can move into UX with no experience, it takes a lot of determination and perseverance - but it can be done (I’ve seen many people do it over the years).
+You can move into UX, although it takes a lot of determination and perseverance - it can be done (I’ve seen many people do it over the years).

 Finally, if there’s anything you strongly disagree with in this post I’d love to hear about it.
 I’ll be revising this post as I think of new things or change my views over time.

 Good luck!